Human Resources Manager Sample Job Cover Letter

 An effective cover letter allows applicants to spell out their special qualifications for a position.
-But, cover letters are becoming optional so use your best judgment as you apply for HR manager jobs.
+But, cover letters are becoming optional so use your best judgment as you apply for Human Resources Manager jobs.

 Before you write a cover letter, review the employer's specifications in the job posting carefully.
 For best results, research the company so that you have a basic familiarity with what the organization does and the customers it serves before you write your cover letter.

 Before You Write an HR Manager Cover Letter

 The cover letter provides the potential employer with a positive sense of who you are and what you value and could bring to his organization.

 Address the cover letter to a specific person, either the hiring manager or the Human Resources staff person who was identified in the job posting.
 If not available, a quick call to the company allows you to identify the appropriate person.